The Beer-Lambert Law and Spectrophotometric Analysis

 Analysis of an Unknown Sample

-Having demonstrated that the Beer-Lambert law is obeyed, we can now determine the concentration of any unknown sample within this range of values.
+Having demonstrated that the Beer-Lambert law is obeyed, we can now determine the concentration of any unknown sample within this range of concentrations.
 We record the absorption spectrum of this test solution and read the concentration from the calibration curve.

 As an example, an arbitrary sample was made up whose concentration was unknown.
 The absorption spectrum was then recorded.
 At the same wavelength maximum of 524 nm, the absorbance reading is 0.334 and from the calibration curve, this corresponds to a permanganate molar concentration c = 1.56 x 10-4 M.